All the Chocolate Cake

 Don’t skimp on this step!
 This high fat cocoa is crucial to the finished product’s taste and texture.

 Sometimes, it’s convenient to be able to purchase a frosting and not have to make your own.
-For those time, I love this one from Miss Jones.
+For those times, I love this one from Miss Jones.

 These tart cherries from Oregon fruit are packed in water, rather than a typical sugary syrup, and are the perfect accompaniment to this cake when you use them to make my Super Simple Cherry Topping.
-You can find them on Amazon or Walmart.
 You can get them at many grocers, Amazon, or Walmart.

 Yield: Two 9'' rounds or 2 dozen cupcakes

 ½ t baking soda